About Us

 3) Help development and infrastructure projects get over the line while preserving and enhancing habitat for bats through science-backed research and management and use of cutting edge technology.

-We offer proven on-the-ground support and field data delivery as well as advice, insight and oversight expertise in bat management and bat ecology, and extensive training for bat ecologists, arborists and citizen scientists.
+We offer proven on-the-ground support and field data delivery as well as advice, insight and oversight expertise in bat management and bat ecology, and extensive training for ecologists, arborists and citizen scientists.

 Mike Jones has 15 years of experience in conservation, consultancy and teaching.
 He completed a Master of Science with distinction majoring in Zoology at the University of Otago, where he gained a wide range of experience in the avian world and teaching undergraduate students.
 He then began his bat ecology journey in 2015 when he worked in DOC’s Research & Development team for 5 years, refining his bat ecology and training skills.
 From there, he moved to consultancy, working for Tonkin +Taylor for 3 years.
 In 2023, he founded Tou-Roa Ecology.